Stand up and be counted!

 Both leadership and management are about people.

 Yes, Christian leadership is about leading people.
-The church is in dire need of leaders, but what the church needs more than just people caring about people, is Christian leaders that can receive a vision from God and bring it to fulfilment.
+The church is in dire need of leaders, but what the church needs more than just people caring about people, is Christian leaders that can receive a vision from God and bring it to fulfillment.

 What I am saying with my soda can example, is that your leadership is all about your leading, not about your followers.